mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 Connect MLflow Session to Your Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now the server is spinned up, let's connect our MLflow session to the local server.
+Now that the server is spun up, let's connect our MLflow session to the local server.
 This is very similar to how we connect to Databricks platform.

 .. code-block:: python